 “If people aren’t calling you crazy, you aren’t thinking big enough.” – Richard Branson

-There’s an old parable where six blind men who’ve never encountered an elephant have to conceptualise what the elephant is like by feeling it.
-The leg is a pillar, the tail a rope and the trunk a branch, yet they are never able to capture it as a whole.
+There’s an old parable where six blind men who’ve never encountered an elephant have to conceptualize what the elephant is like by feeling it.
+The leg is a pillar, the tail a rope, and the trunk a branch, yet they are never able to capture it as a whole.
 Small business teams often make the same mistake – they focus on their local market, environment, target audience and fail to think global.

 CEO and Founder of OnePageCRM, Michael FitzGerald is on a UK-wide road trip.
 Visiting customers, SMEs and politicians he’s on a quest to champion the SMEs and deliver the message, “Now, more than ever, it’s time for small businesses in the UK to think global.

 We live in a connected world.
 A demonstration in the Middle East will have a sudden effect on oil prices at home.
 A local tweet can damage a company’s international reputation, competition from foreign corporations is fierce.
 The small business can no longer afford to cling onto domestic thinking.
 Local retailers lose out to global online businesses every day.

-With a tiny domestic market of 4.7 million, Irish entrepreneurs have to think global from the outset.
-They turn a perceived disadvantage into an advantage.
+With a tiny domestic market, Irish entrepreneurs turn a perceived disadvantage into an advantage.
 With an uncertain future on the horizon, small businesses in the UK need to follow suit.
 A strong UK means a strong Ireland and it’s up to SMEs to lead the way.

 Nevertheless, only one-quarter of Britain’s SMEs are currently ‘internationally active’.
 And a third consider reaching new markets as critical to their success.